taji/Lord-of-the-Rings-SDK/pull_request_template.md

 I chose not to resolve the issues as recommended in the output due the risk of breaking changes.

 NOTE:  I had to hardcode the LOTR_LOTR_API_KEY in the ci.yml github actions configuration due to not having the required priviliges to modify the Actions settings in github.
-This is obviously a security issue and I would definitely address this in a production enterprise environment.
+This is obviously a security issue and I would definitely address this before releasing to a production environment.

-4 - Do you feel this SDK makes it easier to interact with the API?
+*4 - Do you feel this SDK makes it easier to interact with the API?*

 Yes, the sdk removes the additional effort required to write the http request and response logic required for the API and verify stability via testing.
 It allows the developer to make a single function call to retrieve movies and/or quotes from the LOTR API.
 Additionally, with a modern IDE, the proper typescript compilation and provided JSDocs provide code hinting, code completion and inline documentation.

-5 - If you had more time, what else would you add?
+*5 - If you had more time, what else would you add?*

 a.
-Add the remaining API resources (book, character, chapter, etc), implement pagination, sorting, etc.
+Add the remaining API resources (book, character, chapter, etc).
-a.
+b.
 Add the remaining fine tuning logic found in the API (so pagination, sorting ).
 Add linting.
-b.
+c.
 Analyze the sdk code for any security vulnerabilities that could be used as an LOTR API exploit.

-6 - What would you change in your current SDK solution?
+*6 - What would you change in your current SDK solution?*

 a.
-Fix the permission issue for configuring LOTR_API_KEY and LOTR_API_BASE_URL environment variables in the Github Actions settings page and remove the hard coded variables in ci.yml.
+Fix the permission issue for configuring LOTR_API_KEY and LOTR_API_BASE_URL environment variables.
 b.
 I'm not happy with the string based filtering mechanism as it could expose an API security vulnerability.
 I'd prefer a proper domain specific language or checked syntax approach similar to graph ql.

-7 - On a scale of 1 to 10 (10 being the highest), how would you rate this solution?
+*7 - On a scale of 1 to 10 (10 being the highest), how would you rate this solution?*

 About 6.5.
 I'd say it's not production ready.
 It needs proper architecture, security and code reviews.

-8 - Anything else we should keep in mind when we evaluate the project?
+*8 - Anything else we should keep in mind when we evaluate the project?*

 FYI (and being totally transparent):  I used Gemini CLI code assistance to guide and assist me through the coding process.
 I did not use any code generation tools similar to OpenAPI generator.
 I've included the code-assist-docs folder with my instructions for Gemini to provide context.